MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Step 1: Assess the current on-premises environment

-Contoso will provision the Windows Virtual Desktop service in the `East US 2` Azure region.
-With Windows Virtual Desktop, Contoso can provision virtual machines, host pools, and create application groups.
-Windows Virtual Desktop also configures an availability set for all the servers in the Windows Virtual Desktop solution.
-Windows Virtual Desktop allows Contoso to create a high-available VDI environment and to scale up and down quickly as needed.
+Contoso will provision the Azure Virtual Desktop service in the `East US 2` Azure region.
+With Azure Virtual Desktop, Contoso can provision virtual machines, host pools, and create application groups.
+Azure Virtual Desktop also configures an availability set for all the servers in the Azure Virtual Desktop solution.
+Azure Virtual Desktop allows Contoso to create a high-available VDI environment and to scale up and down quickly as needed.

 > [!NOTE]
 > Contoso reviewed two scenarios during the assessment: multi-session (shared) instances of RDS and persistent (or user-dedicated) virtual machines.

 1. Make sure that domain services, either Active Directory or Azure Active Directory Domain Services, are synchronized with Azure Active Directory (Azure AD).
-Ensure the domain service is accessible from the Azure subscription and virtual network to be connected where Windows Virtual Desktop will be deployed.
+Ensure the domain service is accessible from the Azure subscription and virtual network to be connected where Azure Virtual Desktop will be deployed.

     > [!NOTE]
     > Learn more about [Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-express) for synchronizing Active Directory on-premises with Azure AD.